timescale/docs/mst/dblink-extension.md

 To query a foreign data wrapper, you must be a database user with the necessary permissions on the remote server.
 The following examples continue to use the user `user1`.
-To query the remote table `inventory` defined in the target PostgreSQL database pointed by the `mst_remote` server definition:
+To query the remote table `inventory` defined in the target PostgreSQL database from the `mst_remote` server definition:

 1. Connect with the MST service as `user1` with necessary grants to the remote server.